soasada/undertow-vuejs/README.md

 * LOGGING: **Log4j2**.
 * TESTING: **JUnit 5**.

-**Spring JDBC** (via popok) is optional, in this project you can remove it, but you are going to have problems with aliases in the SQL queries.
+**Spring JDBC** (via popok) provides the functionality to use aliases in the SQL queries.
 One of the solutions is to put prefixes to the column names of the database tables.
 More info: https://stackoverflow.com/questions/15184709/cachedrowsetimpl-getstring-based-on-column-label-throws-invalid-column-name

 **Guava** is optional, is part of a proof of concept with [RequestHandler.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/RequestHandler.java) and [ResponseHandler.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/ResponseHandler.java).
 This is a work in progress approach.

 ### 1. Web server

-The web server is configured via [app.properties](/backend/src/main/resources/app.properties) and certificates (key-store and trust-store) inside `certificate` folder.
+The web server is configured via [app.properties](/backend/src/main/resources/app.properties).

 The router of the server is an Undertow HttpHandler you can see it in [Router.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/Router.java).
 All of the HTTP API handlers are wrapped with `BlockingHandler` in [Handlers.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/Handlers.java)